tszoldra/jVMC_cavity/README.md

 using POVMs and neural networks.
 For simplicity it is assumed that the local Hilbert space dimension of the lattice is $d=2$, i.e., one can only simulate spin-1/2 systems.

-This extension allows one to handle dimensions $2< d < 150$, as well as different local dimensions for the lattice (dimension $d_1$) and some other single-body quantum system, eg. a photonic cavity (dimension $d_2$).
+This extension allows one to handle dimensions $2< d < 150$ with SIC-POVMs and arbitrary dimensions with orthocross POVM, as well as different local dimensions for the lattice (dimension $d_1$) and some other single-body quantum system, eg. a photonic cavity (dimension $d_2$).